 Sarah Arbes Vice President for Business Roundtable.
 She manages the Health and Retirement Committee, which is focused on improving the quality and efficiency of the U.S. health care system and strengthening the long-term viability of the retirement income system.
-She is the organization’s chief advocate on health care reform and retirement policy before Congress and federal agencies.
 Business Roundtable member companies provide health care coverage to over 40 million American workers, retirees and their families—and the cost and quality of health care in the United States is a top-level issue for Business Roundtable CEOs.

 Previously, Arbes was Deputy Health Policy Director for Chairman Lamar Alexander of the U.S. Senate Committee on Health, Education, Labor and Pensions (HELP), where she oversaw the committee’s work on private health insurance, including employer-sponsored health plans and the new insurance exchanges.